CaptainCodeman/firestore-converter/README.md

 ### Result

-We can now load and save data easily from both client and server, using a single definition of you data converter classes.
+We can now load and save data easily from both client and server, using a single shared definition of your data converter classes.

 ### Default Converters